dixmit/automation/automation_oca/README.rst

 This module allows to automate several process according to some rules.

-This is great for creating automated actions on your database like:
+This is useful for creating automated actions on your database like:

 -  Send a welcome email to all new partners (or filtered according to some rules)